 SourceOptima reads your drawings the way a senior engineer would - GD&T, tolerances, materials, threads, geometry - and runs continuous design-for-X checks across your whole portfolio.
 Every release.
 Every revision.

 Stop relying on a senior engineer's pattern recognition.
-SourceOptima runs the same checks on every drawing, every time, and ranks the issues by impact.
+SourceOptima runs a continuous, consistent review over every drawing, every revision - and ranks the issues by impact.

 SourceOptima reads each GD&T frame, traces the dimensional chain across mating features, and simulates the worst-case and statistical stack.
 Risky stacks get ranked, with the offending features highlighted.